Mahathir-Khan/Bio257_2025_Project/Journal Log/Application_Log.md

 **Name:** [Sofia]
 **Description:**
 - Found new paper for RNA-seq data Maffioli E et al. 2022.
-- Downloaded and converted as fastq files.
+- Downloaded data to bluehive and converted as fastq files.

 ---